 Chateau de Chambord is the quintessential monument to the flamboyance of French kings; all the grandeur with a dash of delightful whimsy.
 A dreamscape of turrets and towers rises from the terrace, resulting in its trademark silhouette that has often been likened to the skyline of a city.
 François I built it to serve as his hunting lodge and it is surrounded by forests that serve as a perfect lead-in to the jaw-dropping first glimpse.
 The Castle is a perfect example of sixteenth-century Renaissance architecture.
 When inside, don't miss the famed double helix stairways, rumored to have been designed by Leonardo da Vinci.
 Explore its vaulted hallways, 400 palatial rooms, decorative staircases, and end your visit by taking a walk in the sprawling gardens.
-Put Chateau de Chambord into our Chambord vacation generator to see other points of interest to visit during your vacation in Chambord.
+Choose to start, finish, or center your holiday on a trip to Chateau de Chambord by using our Chambord trip itinerary site .

 Unable to display map at this time.
 Please try again later.